-Prerequisite: Teacher Recommendation This is an accelerated math course.
+2211 ALGEBRA I ADVANCED Prerequisite: Teacher Recommendation This is an accelerated math course.

-2210 ALGEBRA I Full Year Grades 9-10 5 Credits

-Algebra I is designed to challenge students in mathematics and to provide a good mathematical background for post secondary applications.
-In this course, the principles of algebraic reasoning are presented.
-Topics include properties of real numbers, functions, transformations, exponents, polynomials, linear equations, quadratic equations, systems of equations and inequalities.
+ALGEBRA I Full Year Grades 9-10 5 Credits Algebra I is designed to challenge students in mathematics and to provide a solid mathematical background for post secondary applications.
+In this course, the principles of algebraic reasoning are Topics include properties of real numbers, functions, transformations, exponents, presented. polynomials, linear equations, quadratic equations, systems of equations and inequalities.
 An appreciation of logical reasoning and analysis is developed by presenting students with methods for solving problems by algebraic techniques and by applying these techniques to the real world.
 The sequence of topics, content emphasis, and use of technology combine a program that gives students a lasting solid foundation in algebra.
+Students will be required to complete a State mandated end of course assessment in May.

-2222 GEOMETRY HONORS Full Year Grades 9-10 5 Credits

-Prerequisite: For incoming 9th graders, a grade of 90 or better in Advanced Math 8 and teacher recommendation.
+2222 GEOMETRY HONORS Full Year Grades 9-10 5 Credits Prerequisite: For incoming 9th graders, a grade of 90 or better in Advanced Math 8 and teacher recommendation.
 All other students, a grade of 90 or better in Advanced Algebra I and teacher recommendation.
 This course is for the highly motivated math student.
 Expectations and workload in all honors courses are significant.
 This accelerated course will require that a significant amount of work be accomplished outside the confines of the class period.

-2221 GEOMETRY ADVANCED Full Year Grades 10-12 5 Credits

-Prerequisite: Algebra I and teacher recommendation.
+Full Year 2221 GEOMETRY ADVANCED Grades 10-12 5 Credits Prerequisite: Algebra I and teacher recommendation.
 This is an accelerated math course.

-2220 GEOMETRY Full Year Grades 10-12 5 Credits
+2220 GEOMETRY Full Year Grades 10-12 5 Credits Prereguisite: Algebra I.

-Prerequisite: Algebra I.

-Geometry is designed to provide the college-bound student with the opportunity to work with the tools of geometry, informal and inductive reasoning, and their creative powers to discover the essential geometric concepts necessary to prepare them for further study in mathematics in high school and college.
-Students will explore the geometric relationships of patterns, congruence, similarity, parallelism, area, volume, transformations, polygons, polyhedra, circles, and spheres.
+Geometry is designed to provide the college-bound student with the opportunity to work with the tools of geometry, informal and inductive reasoning, and their creative powers to discover the essential geometric concepts necessary to prepare them for further study in mathematics in high school and Students will explore the geometric relationships of patterns, congruence, similarity, college. parallelism, area, volume, transformations, polygons, polyhedra, circles, and spheres.
 As students understand the informal and inductive development of geometric concepts, deductive reasoning will be introduced

-2310 ALGEBRA II HONORS Full Year Grades 10-11 5 Credits

-Prerequisite: Honors Geometry with a B or better and teacher recommendation.
+- 2310 ALGEBRA II HONORS Full Year Grades 10-11 5 Credits Prerequisite: Honors Geometry with a B or better and teacher recommendation.
 This course is for the highly motivated math student.
 Expectations and workload in all honors courses are significant.
-This accelerated course will require that a significant amount of work be accomplished outside the confines of the class period.

-2309 ALGEBRA II ADVANCED Full Year Grades 11-12 5 Credits Prerequisite: Geometry Advanced and teacher recommendation.
-This is an accelerated math course.

-2308 ALGEBRA II Full Year Grades 11-12 5 Credits

-Prerequisite: Successful completion of Algebra I and Geometry.

-These courses build on the principles of Algebra I. Topics include linear and quadratic equations, functions and graphs, analytic geometry, matrices, the real and complex number systems.
+This accelerated course will require that a significant amount of work be accomplished outside the confines of the class period. - 2309 ALGEBRA II ADVANCED Full Year Grades 11-12 5 Credits Prerequisite: Geometry Advanced and teacher recommendation.
+This is an accelerated math course. - 2308 ALGEBRA II Full Year Grades 11-12 5 Credits Prerequisite: Successful completion of Algebra I and Geometry.
+These courses build on the principles of Algebra I. Topics include linear and guadratic equations, functions and graphs, analytic geometry, matrices, the real and complex number systems.
 In this course, inductive and deductive reasoning skills are strengthened in the exploration of algebraic topics through data-analysis and pure-algebra techniques.
-The use of technology enhances the real-world applications of mathematics and mathematical modeling.
-These courses will prepare students for Trigonometry/Precalculus and other advanced courses in mathematics.
+The use of technology enhances the realworld applications of mathematics and mathematical modeling.
+These courses will prepare students for Trigonometry/Pre-calculus and other advanced courses in mathematics.